-MPR Movie Maven and Cube Critic Stephanie Curtis joins Steve Seel and Jade to review a new thriller starring Jake Gyllenhaal and Hugh Jackman.
+MPR's Movie Maven and Cube Critic Stephanie Curtis joins Steve Seel and Jill Riley to review the animated feature based on the popular, colorful bricks.

-MPR Movie Maven and Cube Critic Stephanie Curtis joins Steve Seel and Jill Riley to discuss the new romantic comedy/drama starring Joaquin Phoenix and directed by Spike Jonze.
+MPR's Movie Maven and Cube Critic Stephanie Curtis joins Steve Seel and Jill Riley to discuss the new romantic comedy/drama starring Joaquin Phoenix and directed by Spike Jonze.
 Plus, Cube Critics discuss 'Her' and artificial intelligence in film.

 Stephanie and Euan are pretty excited about the coming year in film, even though it's been labeled "the year of the sequel."